PendragonDI/pendragondi-api-pro/README.md

 Contributions are welcome!
 If you have suggestions for improvements or find a bug, please open an issue or submit a pull request.

 When contributing:
-- Fork the repository and create your branch from `main`.
+- Fork the repository and create your branch from `main`
-- Ensure any new code has appropriate type hints and docstrings.
+- Ensure any new code has appropriate type hints and docstrings
-- Run the test suite and add tests for new functionality.
+- Run the test suite and add tests for new functionality
-- Submit a descriptive pull request so changes can be reviewed efficiently.
+- Submit a descriptive pull request so changes can be reviewed efficiently
-- Support/Contact: pendragondi@pendragondi.dev

 ---

 ## 💖 Support the Project

-PendragonDI Pro is open-source and free to use.
+PendragonDI API Pro is open-source and free to use.
 If you’ve found it useful and would like to support ongoing development, you can sponsor us on GitHub:
 [![Sponsor on GitHub](https://img.shields.io/badge/Sponsor-💖-pink?style=flat)](https://github.com/sponsors/jinpendragon)